HI-SLAM2: Geometry-Aware Gaussian SLAM for Fast Monocular Scene Reconstruction: Experiments

 \subsection{Evaluation on Self-Collected Robot Data}

 We evaluate our system on a self-collected dataset captured by our robotic platform.
 Figure~\ref{fig:robot} shows the platform and the results in a large factory hall.
 The robot is equipped with stereo cameras.
 However, only the monocular input from the left camera is used for this experiment.
 The recorded sequence has intotal 4073 frames with a duration of 6 minutes and 52 seconds.
 We compare our rendering results with the baseline method DROID-SLAM + 3DGS, where the estimated camera poses and point cloud from DROID-SLAM serve as input and used to initialize the Gaussians.
 For our system, it completes online stage including tracking, loop closuing, and mapping in 5 minutes and 20 seconds, followed by 3 minutes and 32 seconds for the offline refinement stage.
 In contrast, the baseline requires 4 minutes and 24 seconds for DROID-SLAM and an additional 15 minutes and 2 seconds for 3DGS mapping.
-Overall, our method takes only about half the runtime of the baseline while achieving comparable rendering quality and significantly better geometry, without the floaters observed in the baseline results. }
+Overall, our method takes only about half the runtime of the baseline while achieving comparable rendering quality and significantly better geometry, without the floaters observed in the baseline results.\revadd{ Furthermore, we evaluate the trajectory accuracy using the centimeter-accurate photogrammetric reference described in~\cite{ress20253d}, as shown in Fig.~\ref{fig:robot-traj}.
+While MASt3R-SLAM~\cite{murai2024mast3r} struggles to track camera poses due to poor generalizability to the new environment, our system maintains stable tracking and successfully detects loop closures with the highest accuracy.}